dvthomas01/final_project/README.md

 The green button spins the flywheels to suck in bins.
 The red button next to the green button spins the flywheels to spit out the bins.

+Importantly, once in joystick mode, there is no way to return to autonomy without reseting the robot ESP and ctrl+c'ing and restarting the high-level code on the Jetson Nano.

 ## 3 Jetson